UPPMAX/R-python-julia-matlab-HPC/docs/julia/packages.rst

    .. tab:: UPPMAX

-	The python application at UPPMAX comes with several preinstalled packages.
+	The Julia application at UPPMAX comes with several preinstalled packages.
-	A selection of the Python packages and libraries installed on UPPMAX are:
+	A selection of the Julia packages and libraries installed on UPPMAX are:

           - BenchmarkTools
           - CSV